 For those who desire to be baptized, the following information is provided to prepare you for this very meaningful step of faith.

 First, you need to sign up.
 Once you sign up, we will contact you to ask some questions, hear your story, and give you instructions about baptism.
-We conduct baptisms on Sunday morning about once a month.
+We conduct baptisms on the 2nd Sunday of every month.